 - Facebook and Google ads: You can post ads for your website that will appear for terms related to your business on Facebook and Google.
 Both give you the ability to tap into a huge audience and target your specific niche.
 You can also pay extra to ensure your ads reach your target market.

 - Social media: Posting content related to your business on Facebook, Instagram, Twitter, and other major social media platforms is a cost-effective way to organically market your business.
-Read our guide on small business social media marketing strategies.

 How to Get Financing for a Dropshipping Business